Merzasphor/MWSE/docs/source/mwscript/references.rst

 10  Right Bracer
 === =============================================

-.. note:: `xEquipmentList <functions/xEquipmentList.html>`_'s returns this value as the subtype for armor records.
+.. note:: `xEquipmentList <functions/xEquipmentList.html>`_'s returns this value as the subtype for armor objects.
 Note that the values are **increased by one** by that function.

 Attributes
 -----------------------------------------------------------